-Question: My situation is complicated because my ex and I work for the same company and see each other everyday.
-I’m just worried that it will affect my chances of getting her back since she can’t miss me.
+Question: How do I handle contact with my ex I see everyday?
+We work for the same company and I’m worried that she can’t miss me; and it will affect my chances of getting her back.
 Also she and I were best friends before we became romantic and we are still each other’s best friend.
 We broke up because things fell into a routine and she said we were more best friends than lovers.
 She says she still loves me just not IN love with me.
 We send each other “good morning” and wish each other “good night” just like before.
 We also send texts throughout the day and hangout two to three times a week.
 I want her back but I have no idea what to do.
 Should I go no contact for sometime to give her space?

-Yangki’s Answer: It’s okay to contact your ex everyday if he/she is okay with it.
-I’ve worked with men and women (e.g. those who worked in the same place or lived together after breaking up) and were in daily contact with their ex, and ended up getting back together.
-I’ve also worked with men and women who had daily contact with their ex and ended up pushing their ex further away.
+I’ve worked with men and women (e.g. those who worked in the same place or lived together after breaking up) and were in daily contact with their ex; and ended up getting back together.
+I’ve also worked with men and women who had daily contact with their ex; and ended up pushing their ex further away.
 It all depends on how much of their time the other person is willing to give to you, and how close to you they want to be.

-The main problem I have seen with everyday contact very early on in the process is that you run the risk of continuing with the old relationship, and falling back into the same pattern/issues that caused the relationship to end in the first place.
+The main problem I have seen with everyday contact with an ex very early on in the process is that you run the risk of continuing with the old relationship; and falling back into the same pattern/issues that caused the relationship to end in the first place.

 I wouldn’t be surprised if the reason she fell out of love is because you transitioned from friends to lovers and nothing really changed.
 And now that you are broken up, nothing seems to have changed.
 Familiarity breeds contempt, and in this case boredom too (hence the not feeling IN love).